Anandswati712/DataScience_Assessment/README.md

 This repository contains the deliverables for the eCommerce Transactions Analysis and Modeling assignment.
 The project involves three tasks: Exploratory Data Analysis (EDA), building a Lookalike Model, and performing Customer Segmentation using clustering techniques.
-The dataset consists of three CSV files: Customers.csv, Products.csv, and Transactions.csv, which provide information on customers, products, and transactions, respectively.
+The dataset consists of three CSV files: Customers.csv, Products.csv, and Transactions.csv, which provide information on customers, products, and transactions respectively.

 Dataset Description

 1. Customers.csv

 CustomerID: Unique identifier for each customer.

 CustomerName: Name of the customer.

 Region: Continent where the customer resides.

 SignupDate: Date when the customer signed up.

 2. Products.csv

 ProductID: Unique identifier for each product.

 ProductName: Name of the product.

 Category: Product category.

 Price: Product price in USD.

 3. Transactions.csv

 TransactionID: Unique identifier for each transaction.

 CustomerID: ID of the customer who made the transaction.

 ProductID: ID of the product sold.

 TransactionDate: Date of the transaction.

 Quantity: Quantity of the product purchased.

 TotalValue: Total value of the transaction.

 Price: Price of the product sold.

 Tasks